James Ramsey (baseball)

 James Brogan Ramsey (born December 19, 1989) is an American college baseball coach and former professional baseball outfielder.
-He is the outfield and hitting coach for the Georgia Institute of Technology.
+He is the head coach for the Georgia Institute of Technology.
 He played college baseball at Florida State University from 2009 to 2012 for head coach Mike Martin.
 The St. Louis Cardinals selected him in the first round of the 2012 Major League Baseball draft.

 Amateur career

 Ramsey attended Wesleyan School in Peachtree Corners, Georgia.
 In 2008, Wesleyan's baseball team won the state championship.
 He then enrolled at Florida State University from 2009–12, where he played college baseball for the Florida State Seminoles baseball team.
 Ramsey was a three-year starter for the Seminoles, helping lead them to the 2010 College World Series and the 2012 College World Series.

 As a junior, Ramsey led Florida State in nearly every offensive category and led the Atlantic Coast Conference in total bases, earning third-team All-American and first-team All-ACC honors.
 Ramsey was drafted by the Minnesota Twins in the 22nd round of the 2011 Major League Baseball Draft but opted to return to Florida State.

 In 2011, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox, and was named the East division MVP at the league's annual all-star game.

 Ramsey earned even more accolades his senior season when he was named the American Baseball Coaches Association Co-Player of the Year and the ACC Player of the Year and also earned unanimous First Team All-American honors.
 In total, he batted .378 with 13 home runs and 58 RBIs in 67 games.

 In a ceremony on August 26, 2022, Ramsey was inducted into the Seminoles' Hall of Fame.